 Drain line blockages are also caused because of debris being stuck.
 Similar to clogged pipes, this results in gurgling toilets.
 However, if the blockage is further down the line, where you can’t reach, then you’ll be facing more concerning issues.
 Some of which can be flushed water coming through your taps and such.
 Debris from the outdoors can clog a mainline, especially tree roots.
 As the lines have plenty of moisture, these roots get attracted to them and get through holes, causing blockages.
 If this happens, it needs to be solved ASAP.

 To fix this, sometimes, a plumbing auger might be enough if the blockage is closed.
 However, the further away it is, the more vital it is to call in a plumber to do the job.
 They might also remove the toilet entirely, or dig up parts of your yard or garden to check the line.
 It’s best to call in a professional to do this.

 Vent Stacks Blockage

 The vent stack is a pipe that goes through the roof right from the drainage system.
-The main purpose of this is to let go of sewer and air gas from the toilet and also make sure that the air pressure is equalized.
+The main purpose of this is to release air gas from the toilet and also make sure that the air pressure is equalized.
 Therefore, when this pipe gets blocked, it leads to negative air pressure, causing gurgling issues.
-There are many reasons behind why these vents get blocked, one of which is due to animals having a nest, leaves, extra debris, and more.
+There are many reasons behind why these vents get blocked.
+One of which is due to animals having a nest, leaves, extra debris, and more.

-The best way to fix this problem is to call a professional, who has the proper safety equipment, to go to the roof and check where the blockage is.
-If the blockage is within reach it can be done easily, however, if it’s down the line, it needs special tools which a plumber will have.
+The best way to fix this problem is to call a professional.
+Someone who has the proper safety equipment, to go to the roof and check where the blockage is.
+If the blockage is within reach it can be done easily.
+However, if it’s down the line, it needs special tools which a plumber will have.